 The Bone Fit™ Osteoporosis Program is a specialized exercise program developed by Osteoporosis Canada.
 It is designed to provide safe and effective methods for exercise prescription and activity modification for people with osteoporosis and low bone density (osteopenia).

-Our resident physiotherapist Michal Shahar is a Bone Fit™ trained professional by Osteoporosis Canada.
+Our functional trainer Michal Shahar is a Bone Fit™ trained professional by Osteoporosis Canada.
 Together with Michal you will go through a risk fracture screening (with CAROC) as well as a detailed physical assessment to examine your posture, physical performance, function, strength and balance.
 She will provide you with safe and effective exercises to help you build better, stronger bones.
 She will also evaluate your current daily activities, recreational activities and sports, to provide safe modifications or alternatives when appropriate (e.g. modifying yoga, Pilates, golf or your gym routine).

 The Bone Fit™ program will help: